ssuryanarayanan/Qi-Docs/docs/QiStreamBehaviors.rst

 |Discrete                   |3                               |Returns ‘null’                                    |
 +---------------------------+--------------------------------+--------------------------------------------------+

-When *Mode* is set to continuous (or left at default) calls to read the value of the QiStreamBehavior will return "0=Default”.
+When *Mode* is set to continuous (or left at the default), calls to read the value of the QiStreamBehavior will return "0=Default”.
 Stream behavior can also be used to give different mode settings to different data properties within the stream’s type using overrides.
 For example, this allows for a Discrete mode setting for one property and a Continuous mode setting for another.

-When the Stream Behavior is set to Continuous or Default read methods attempt return an interpolated value for indexes that land between two existing data events in a stream.
-This cannot always be done, for example when the type is not numeric.
+When the Stream Behavior is set to Continuous or Default, read methods attempt to return an interpolated value for indexes that occur between two existing data events in a stream.
+This interpolation cannot always be done, such as when the type is not numeric.

 The table below describes how the Continuous or Default *Mode* effects indexes between data in a stream: